 Page Trees

-- Primary (Live site): The current version of the website that is publicly accessible.
+- Primary (live) page tree: The current version of a website’s pages that are, or can be, publicly accessible.

-- Sandbox: An environment where a new version of a website is developed before being launched.
+- Sandbox: An environment where new versions of web pages are developed before launching.
 This requires that site administrators complete the Website Launch Process.
 Each website may only have one sandbox.

-- Archive: Holds previous versions of the website that are no longer publicly available.
+- Archive: A cluster of old pages that are no longer publicly available.

 Access to Page Trees:

-We no longer provide separate access permissions for individual page trees.
-Therefore, adjustments to access will apply uniformly across all page trees associated with the primary site.
-For instance, if an editor is provided with access to a website that has a sandbox and an archive, that editor will also have access to both of those page trees as well.
+We do not provide separate access permissions for individual page trees within a site.
+Adjustments to access will uniformly apply across all page trees in a site.
+For example, if a team member is provided with editor access to a website that has a sandbox and an archive, that editor will also have access to both of those page trees as well.

 -